murat-dogan/node-datachannel/examples/media-send-h264/README.md

 ## How to use

-Open main.html in your browser (you must open it either as HTTPS or as a domain of http://localhost).
+Open main.html in your browser.

 Start the application and copy its offer into the text box of the web page.